emryll/portfolio/README.md

 ## Projects in the pipeline
 Check out the Projects in the pipeline folder for projects which I have planned out but not yet gotten to coding them, as I'm coding something else.
-    - Custom EDR from scratch!
+    - Static malware analysis engine and React frontend
-    -
+    - Custom EDR from scratch: An advanced cybersecurity tool to detect and mitigate threats in real-time